On Almost periodicity and minimality for semiflows: Some deviations

 \section{Some deviations}

-When $T$ is a group, $x \in X$ is an almost periodic point if and only if $\overline{Tx}$ is a minimal subset of $X$.
+When $T$ is a group, a point $x \in X$ is an almost periodic point if and only if $\overline{Tx}$ is a minimal subset of $X$.
 This further guarantees that the flow $(X,T)$ admits an almost periodic point.

-We present three examples which show that for semigroup actions neither of the properties of almost periodicity and minimality of the orbit closure implies the other - it may not be true that all points that are almost periodic points (satisfying $S = KA$) give minimal orbit closures $\&$ minimal orbit closures need not imply that its points are almost periodic.
+We present examples which show that for semiflows $(X,T)$ neither of the properties of almost periodicity and minimality of the orbit closure implies the other - it may not be true that all points that are almost periodic points (satisfying $T = K \cdot A_U$) give minimal orbit closures and minimal orbit closures need not imply that its points are almost periodic.